Bird migration perils: Climate change

-Migratory birds are seriously affected by climate change because they cannot assess changes in spring weather from their wintering grounds.
-Higher spring temperatures can lead to earlier increases in insect abundance, but many bird species were not able to advance their arrival dates.
+Migratory birds are seriously affected by climate change when they can no longer assess changes in spring weather from their wintering grounds.
+Higher spring temperatures can lead to earlier increases in insect abundance, but many bird species are not able to advance their arrival dates.
 For example, pied flycatchers timed their egg hatch cycles with subsequent increases in food to raise as many young as possible.
 Spring migration based on day length had allowed flycatchers to arrive on time, and their egg laying times correlated with insect abundances.
-However, due to climate change, the flycatchers are now forced to lay eggs earlier, which leaves these birds not enough time to prepare their nests properly.
+However, as a result of climate change, the flycatchers are now forced to lay eggs earlier, which leaves these birds not enough time to prepare their nests properly.
 Climate change poses a serious threat to long distance migrant birds because they arrive at inappropriate time to exploit environmental opportunities, and face higher competition with resident species.
 Birds such as the pied flycatcher can start nesting earlier, but their arrival time at the breeding grounds does not change because birds cannot remotely sense temperature changes on breeding grounds from their wintering grounds.
 The birds cannot depart their wintering grounds unless they have enough energy and fat reserves to support their migration journey, and since early arriving birds usually get the best resources, most species face intense competition for early arrival and early departure.
 For example, in American redstart, individuals with better phenotypic qualities arrive and mate first.